Date: 2004oct22

 strcpyn() bounds checking and terminating NUL guaranteed

-strlcpy() ditto - BSD and Dave only
+strlcpy() ditto - BSD and gcc (Linux)

 strscpy() ditto - Linux kernel